Relintai/pandemonium_engine_docs/usage/performance/threads/using_multiple_threads.md

 Threads allow simultaneous execution of code.
 It allows off-loading work from the main thread.

-Godot supports threads and provides many handy functions to use them.
+Pandemonium supports threads and provides many handy functions to use them.

 Note:
  If using other languages (C#, C++), it may be easier to use the